 The term for unwanted cooling or heating on a particular part of an occupant’s body.
 Main causations can include draft, abnormally high vertical temperature differences between the head and ankles, too warm or too cold flooring, or too high of a radiant temperature asymmetry (i.e., a discomfort effect appearing due to a gradient in temperature acting on an occupant.
-For example, if the right-side wall is at 343K, the left-side one is at 273K, this gradient will be sensed as discomfort, even if the temperatures are not intolerable.)
+For example, if the right-side wall is at 343K, and the left-side one is at 273K, this gradient will be sensed as discomfort, even if the temperatures are not intolerable.)

 Thermal Comfort Basics: ASHRAE 55 Parameters

-Indoor thermal comfort can be predicted based on the aforementioned parameters in combination, including air temperature, thermal radiation, humidity, airspeed, as well as personal factors such as physical activity and the degree of clothing insulation.
+Indoor thermal comfort can be predicted based on the aforementioned parameters in combination, including air temperature, thermal radiation, humidity, and airspeed, as well as personal factors such as physical activity and the degree of clothing insulation.
 Numerical methods emerged as a standard tool for the prediction of comfort levels which depend on the previously mentioned environment and personal conditions at an early stage during the design process.

-Based on these inputs, SimScale provides thermal comfort parameter outputs based on empirical models in the form of predicted mean vote (PMV) and predicted percentage of dissatisfied (PPD) fields as developed by P.O.
+Based on these inputs, SimScale provides thermal comfort parameter outputs based on empirical models in the form of the predicted mean vote (PMV) and predicted percentage of dissatisfied (PPD) fields as developed by P.O.
 Fanger, following the static model for thermal comfort.
 To learn more, refer to our SimScale Thermal Comfort Parameters documentation.

 General Requirements and Standard Conditions of ASHRAE 55